Ojared1120/Project-1/data/readme.txt

-This directory will contain the raw data files from Kaggle (in this case, the Retail Sales Data).
+This directory contains the raw data files for the project.
+The data was obtained from Kaggle's Retail Sales Data.
+Please do not modify the files in this directory to maintain the integrity of the original data.